Telegram-Mini-Apps/telegram-apps/MOTIVATION.md

 This document describes the motivation that inspired us to create `@tma.js`.

+Here is the list of problems, we found in the official SDK and decided to create our own:

 1. [Unproductive package format](#unproductive-package-format)
 2. [No public review](#no-public-review)
 3. [Vanilla JavaScript](#vanilla-javascript)